cinnData/MLearning/11. Neural networks/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large Z = \displaystyle\frac{X-\min(X)}{\max(X)-\min(X)}\,.">

 `MinMaxScaler`, from the subpackage `preprocessing`, can be used to create a new feature matrix in which every column is normalized.
-It is similar to other preprocessing methods.
+It is similar to other preprocessing tools.
 You can instantiate a transformer with:

 `from sklearn.preprocessing import MinMaxScaler`